 St. John the Baptist Catholic School (SJS) is rich in tradition of academic excellence and community service.
 SJS was founded by the Sisters of the Infant Jesus and their vision, to provide the highest quality education by forming the whole child, has continued through many decades and is still applied today.

 Beginning in the mid-to-late 1950s, the school expanded.
 While grades one through three remained in the first school building, four new classrooms were added in 1959 to accommodate the upper grades.
 In 1976, a classroom for kindergarten was constructed, and a class for pre-kindergarten was added in 1981.
 In 1989, the Loma Prieta earthquake severely damaged the original building, and the old gymnasium was declared unsafe.
 In 1991, a new wing was added to house grades five through seven, and the new gymnasium was completed in 2003 through funds provided by a parish benefactor.
 A library and art room were added in 2007 through a remodeling project of an adjacent building that housed the old Federation Church.
 With a donation from a school family, two modular structures for an eighth grade classroom and a music room were added and completed the expansion of the original school.

 Since 1974, the leadership of the school has been entrusted to a lay principal who is hired by the pastor of the parish and works in collaboration with him.
 The current pastor was assigned to the parish in 2013, and he has provided active and dynamic leadership for the principal, faculty and staff of the school.
-The current principal was hired in July 2015, and he serves a faculty of ten primary teachers, an assistant principal, a resource specialist, and 27 instructional and administrative staff members (including a full-time business manager and administrative assistant).
+The current principal was hired in July 2015, and serves a faculty of ten primary teachers and 27 instructional and administrative staff members (including a business manager and administrative assistant).